 Shotokan Karate as we know it today was founded by Gichin Funakoshi in the early 1930s and he is known as the "father" of modern karate.
 It was later introduced to western societies during the 1960s by Masters such as Hirokazu Kanazawa and Keinosuki Enoeda (pictured below).
 Sensei Enoeda's teaching and presence in the UK carried a legacy that still exists today and the spirit of his teaching is the cornerstone of SEKU standards.
 Known as the tiger (Tora in Japanese) his dedication to karate epitomised what all students should aspire to.

 The Bembridge Shotokan Karate Club is based at the Bembridge Youth and Community Centre (BYCC).
-Affiliated to the Shotokan of England Karate Union (SEKU), the objective of the club is to assist the practitioner (karate ka) to realise their own strengths and weaknesses whilst practicing karate in a controlled environment and learning a very effective martial art.
+Affiliated to the Applied Karate Association (AKA), the objective of the club is to assist the practitioner (karate ka) to realise their own strengths and weaknesses whilst practicing karate in a controlled environment and learning a very effective martial art.
 Everyone has their own reason for taking up karate, so the expectations of what the club can offer will vary but the fact that anyone can take it up at any age or ability means that no one need be excluded from taking part.

 Karate training is based upon the development of discipline and respect

 Karate will enter many aspects of a student's life such as self confidence, self discipline, determination and a respect for everyone they meet.
 A non aggressive approach will enable a better understanding of the manner in which interaction, negotiation, conflict resolution or understanding is achieved.
 A physical response is the very last extreme a karateka (student) will resort to after all other approaches have been exhausted or explored and then only in response to an attack.